Skip to content

 the Philippines

-Despite its relatively modest size (the fort covers just over 2,000 sq. km), it has played a major role in the country’s fortunes.
+Despite its relatively modest size (the fort covers just over 2,000 sq. km), it has played a significant role in the country’s fortunes.
 Its walls and towers became an insuperable barrier for Muslim invaders.

 Over the years, the fortress lost its strategic significance and was used as a storehouse, prison, and military training camp.
 Nowadays, the fortress is a historical open-air museum that is truly worth a visit.